 Among the 10 main industry groups in the S&P 500, health- care, utility and consumer companies rose at least 0.6 percent as groups to lead gains.
 Alcoa Inc., Home Depot Inc., UnitedHealth Group Inc. and American Express Co. rose more than 1.2 percent for the best gains in the Dow.

-Dell Inc. (DELL) tumbled 7.3 percent after predicting fourth- quarter revenue of as little as $14 billion, less than the $14.5 billion average of analyst estimates (DELL) compiled by Bloomberg.
+Dell Inc. (DELL:US) tumbled 7.3 percent after predicting fourth- quarter revenue of as little as $14 billion, less than the $14.5 billion average of analyst estimates (DELL:US) compiled by Bloomberg.
 Dynavax Technologies Corp. slid 47 percent after its hepatitis B vaccine failed to win the backing of U.S. regulatory advisers.
 Sears Holdings Corp. lost 19 percent after posting a wider-than- forecast loss and a 23rd straight quarterly sales decline.